MohamadSabha/MohamadSabha/README.md

 Becoming a distinguished Data Scientist by continuing the development of my knowledge and skills gained through my studies and previous work experiences.
 Therefore, I had my graduate studies in Computer Engineering concentrating on Data Science following Computer Science as my undergraduate studies due to my ever-living eagerness to solve complex problems, passion for technological abilities, and a strong aptitude for learning, and facing new challenges.

-* 🌍  I'm based in Turkey
+* 🌍  I'm based in poland
 * ✉️  You can contact me at [https://www.linkedin.com/in/mohamad-sabha/](https://www.linkedin.com/in/mohamad-sabha/)
-* 🧠  I'm learning Laravel
+* 🧠  I'm learning new things everyday
 * 🤝  I'm open to collaborating on Anything Related to machine learning , Data Science, Data Engineering.

 <h3 align="left">Languages and Tools:</h3>